chavarera/PythonScript/Data_Structure_In_Python/List/Insertdeleteupdateonlist.md

 8
 ```

-- if you give out of range index for **pop()**  method then it will generate error saying list item out of range...
+- if you give out of range index for **pop()**  method then it will generate an error saying list item out of range...

 Example
 ```python